julienbayle/jungle/README.md

 --

-Added a web export using https://pygame-web.github.io/ The game is available here : https://julienbayle.github.io/jungle/ (could be slow use a python emulator in JS)
+Added a web version using https://pypi.org/project/pygbag/ Added a github page hosted version of the game using https://pygame-web.github.io/ The game is available here: https://julienbayle.github.io/jungle/